 The good news is there’s plenty of specialist lenders who’ll consider your mortgage application.
-You just need to meet a specialist mortgage broker who can find one for you.
+You just need a specialist mortgage broker who can find one for you.

 Lots of expats look for mortgages when they return to the UK.
 Despite being a common occurrence, it can be difficult to get a mortgage.
 This is mainly due to the fact that you’re unlikely to have a fixed UK address or an up-to-date UK credit file.